Kristina01111000/Drws_site/README.md

 		- not peepso or any of the its plugins
 			- need to check it for updates every few days, it updates often
 		- or wordpress itself -> probably want to keep it this way
-- non-members cannot get access to courses, can view the headings -> fixed it in learndash settings
+- non-members cannot get access to courses, can view the headings
+ 	- fixed it in learndash settings, still can't figure out peepso setting

 To Do: